 As leaves are starting to fall and Autumn arrives, it’s a great season to get kids involved and creative!
-Here are 50 Awesome Autumn activities for Kids.
+From leaf crafts and scavenger hunts to scarecrows, spooky haunts and gingerbread fun, don’t miss these 50 awesome Autumn activities for kids – and parents!

 View and photograph the beautiful autumn foliage in your garden, on the way to school or in the park or woods.